The Bankrate promise

-5. Health savings accounts
+5. Health savings account

 Health savings accounts (HSAs) aren’t just for health care, though they were created to help Americans with high-deductible health plans pay for their care.

-In exchange for making a contribution to your HSA, you’ll get a tax deduction today, and the interest or other earnings on the account are tax-free.
-And distributions from the account are tax-free if you use the account to pay for qualified medical expenses.
-But the real benefit for retirees occurs once you hit age 65.
-That’s when you can avoid the 20 percent penalty for non-medical uses of the plan, and the plan otherwise functions much like a traditional IRA.
-One important difference: Unlike a traditional IRA, the HSA has no minimum required distribution.
+In exchange for contributing to your HSA, you’ll get a federal tax deduction today, and the interest or other earnings on the account are free of federal taxes.
+(However, some states tax contributions and earnings.)
+Distributions from the account are tax-free if you use the account to pay for qualified medical expenses.
+But the real benefit occurs once you hit age 65.
+That’s when you can avoid the 20 percent penalty for non-medical uses of the plan although such withdrawals/expenses are considered taxable income.
+Even if your employer does not offer a HSA plan, you can set one up on your own.

 6. Taxable brokerage account

 If you’ve exhausted the other retirement savings options or they don’t apply, you can always save money in a taxable brokerage account.
 You won’t get any help from your employer here – no match, for example – but you can invest in what you want and you can choose the broker that works best for you.
 So, if you’re searching for low-cost brokers or you need to trade specific funds for free, you can do that.

 Key benefits: No limit on contributions, complete flexibility in investment choices, potential to access low-cost options compared to a 401(k), easy to set up, no limit on the number of accounts, can withdraw funds at any time without penalty.

 Drawbacks: Realized capital gains are taxable as are investment income such as dividends and interest, lack of diversification or a bear market could limit gains, contributions are after-tax.
 (Here is Bankrate’s review of best brokers for beginners.)